 If someone is selling, importing, using or reproducing the inventions that have been protected through patent without the consent of the owner of the patent, then it is referred to as patent infringement.

-Now, infringement is a sort of offence that is quite easy to do.
-All the information pertaining to the invention is available to everyone and it is not easy for the industries to resist temptation of using these inventions or develop their own edition.
+Now, infringement is a sort of offense that is quite easy to do.
+All the information pertaining to the invention is available to everyone and it is not easy for the industries to resist the temptation of using these inventions or develop their own edition.

 While there is use and reproduce the inventions legally through patent licensing, there are institutions in this world who don’t want to bother with the “supposed” hassle and end up just using it like it is free for all.